 This is a link for a full Quran translation.

 2. The Sunna (Hadiths):

-Which is the documentation of the Prophet’s life, quotes and deeds, what he did, what he ordered us to do, and forbidden us not to do, and every Muslim must follow it as God told us in the Quran:
+Which is the documentation of the Prophet Muhammad ﷺ’s life, quotes and deeds, what he did, the things he told us to do and not to do, and every Muslim must follow him as God told us in the Quran:

 And We revealed to you the message (Sunna) that you may make clear to the people what was sent down to them (Quran) and that they might give thought.
 (Holy Quran 16:44)

-The Hadiths had been transmitted through documenting narrations from the Prophet’s disciples to generations after them, and there were severe conditions for a hadith to be accepted, the documentation began nearly after 100 years from the Prophet’s death, but within this time, anyone who tells any hadith must be known within the Islamic society that he is righteous, that he doesn’t lie at all, that he memorizes well and doesn’t forget quickly, and he must say who told him that hadith to know what is his source and examine it and there must be evidence that these two narrators really met each other.
-There are many documentations about all narrators to examine them and know if they are really accepted or not.
+The Hadiths had been transmitted through documenting narrations from the Prophet’s disciples to generations after them, and there were severe conditions for a hadith to be accepted, the documentation began nearly after 100 years from the Prophet ﷺ’s death, but within this time, anyone who tells any hadith must be known within the Islamic society that he is righteous, that he doesn’t lie at all, that he memorizes well and doesn’t forget quickly, and he must say who told him that hadith to know what is his source and examine it and there must be evidence that these two narrators really met each other.
+There is much documentation about all narrators to examine them and know if they are really accepted or not.
 The result is that at the end of every hadith, we have a chain of narrators, for that chain to be accepted, it must be continuous (i.e. each narrator saw the one before him and heard from him), and the narrators must have the conditions mentioned before.

 3. Consensus of Muslims:

-And Muhammad (Peace be upon him) said: “My ummah (nation) will never agree upon an error” Narrated by al-Tirmidhi, ibn Majah and Abu Dawood.Follow me onby
+And Muhammad ﷺ said: “My (nation) will never agree upon an error” Narrated by al-Tirmidhi, ibn Majah and Abu Dawood.Follow me onby